rnrand/group-site/content/authors/ben-caldwell/_index.md

 - Grad Students
 ---

 I am interested in the semantics behind graphical languages.
-As a part of ChiQP-Lab I work on projects relating to the ZX Calculus and quantum circuit optimization.
+As a part of ChiQP-Lab I work on projects relating to the ZX-calculus and quantum circuit optimization.